Spiral Jetty: Ownership

 The sculpture was financed in part by a $9,000 USD grant from the Virginia Dwan Gallery of New York.
-In 1999, Spiral Jetty was donated to Dia Art Foundation.
+In 1999, Spiral Jetty was donated to Dia.
 As owner and custodian of Spiral Jetty, the foundation maintains the lease from the Utah Division of Forestry, Fire & State Lands of state sovereign lands in Great Salt Lake upon which the artwork is sited.

 Smithson died in a plane crash in Texas three years after finishing the Spiral Jetty.

+Dia, along with the Holt/Smithson Foundation, claim ownership of copyright for Spiral Jetty.
+However, the work itself does not meet the legal standard for copyrightable material, which in the United States includes the stipulation that a work must be "fixed" in a "tangible medium."
+While Spiral Jetty was created in a tangible medium, its inherent physical composition — piles of dirt, rocks, and salt that are subject to the erosive forces of the Great Salt Lake — means it is not fixed: "This lack of fixed form problematizes the work’s intellectual property protection.
+The heart of the work — the idea that it presents made manifest through an ephemeral environmental intervention — cannot be protected based on the guidelines provided under the Copyright Act."
+Dia can and does claim copyright over images of Spiral Jetty created by the foundation.
+However, due to the physical work's lack of copyright protection, visitors do not need permission to create or publish their own photographs of the sculpture.

 Preservation

+Preservation efforts for Spiral Jetty face considerable challenges due to the remote location of the site and its vulnerability to natural environmental conditions.
+These challenges are exacerbated by the impacts of climate change and increased tourism activity.

 At the time Dia acquired Spiral Jetty, the work was fully submerged in the lake.
 Beginning in the early 2000s, however, sustained drought in Utah caused water levels to recede, and Spiral Jetty became visible for the first prolonged period in its history.
-As a result, the prominence of Spiral Jetty has risen dramatically over the past decade, increasing both the visitorship to the site and the public’s interest in the artwork, at the local, national, and international levels.
+As a result, the prominence of Spiral Jetty has risen dramatically over the past decade, increasing both the visitorship to the site and the public's interest in the artwork, at the local, national, and international levels.

 Dia is committed to maintaining a photographic record of the work and documenting changes to the piece over time.
 Dia collaborates with two organizations in Utah, the Great Salt Lake Institute at Westminster College (GSLI) and the Utah Museum of Fine Arts (UMFA) at the University of Utah, who have been deeply involved in the advocacy of Spiral Jetty over the years.